szq0214/FKD/README.md

 ### Abstract

-Knowledge Distillation (KD) has been recognized as a useful tool in many visual tasks, such as the **supervised classification** and **self-supervised representation learning**, while the main drawback of a vanilla KD framework lies in its mechanism that most of the computational overhead is consumed on forwarding through the giant teacher networks, which makes the whole learning procedure in a low-efficient and costly manner.
-In this work, we propose a Fast Knowledge Distillation (FKD) framework that simulates the distillation training phase and generates soft labels following the multi-crop KD procedure, meanwhile enjoying the faster training speed than ReLabel as we have no post-processes like RoI align and softmax operations.
-Our FKD is even more efficient than the conventional classification framework when employing multi-crop in the same image for data loading.
-We achieve 79.8% using ResNet-50 on ImageNet-1K, outperforming ReLabel by 1.0%+ while being faster.
-We also demonstrate the efficiency advantage of FKD on the self-supervised learning task.
+Knowledge Distillation (KD) has been recognized as a useful tool in many visual tasks, such as the **supervised classification** and **self-supervised representation learning**.
+While the main drawback of a vanilla KD framework lies in its mechanism that most of the computational overhead is consumed on forwarding through the giant teacher networks, which makes the whole learning procedure a low-efficient and costly manner.

+**🚀 Fast Knowledge Distillation (FKD)** is a novel framework that addresses the low-efficiency drawback, simulates the distillation training phase, and generates soft labels following the multi-crop KD procedure, meanwhile enjoying a faster training speed than other methods.
+FKD is even more efficient than the conventional classification framework when employing multi-crop in the same image for data loading.
+It achieves **80.1%** (SGD) and **80.5%** (AdamW) using ResNet-50 on ImageNet-1K with plain training settings.
+This work also demonstrates the efficiency advantage of FKD on the self-supervised learning task.

 ## Citation